 The Data Protection Act provides Data Subjects (individuals to whom "personal data" relate) with a right to data held about them, including those obtained by CCTV.
 Requests for Data Subject Access should be made through the Hon.
 Secretary.
 The Club reserves the right to make a charge of up to £10 (currently the statutory amount as permitted by Parliament).

-Copies of this policy will be available to the public from the Club website or from the Club Office.
+Copies of this policy are available for download to the public from the Club website.

-Issued by the Hon Secretary Download as a pdf HERE
+Issued by the Hon Secretary Reviewed December 2022